VotingPlace.net home

 View and download the results of the vote.

-If the account is in good standing, then shortly after the end of the voting period, or at a later time you specify, the results of the election / referendum, in the form of summaries and detailed district-by-district tallies, are made available on the website for direct viewing and for download.
+If the account is in good standing, then shortly after the end of the voting period, or at a later time you specify, the results of the election / policy vote, in the form of summaries and detailed district-by-district tallies, are made available on the website for direct viewing and for download.

 You can choose whether the general public can view the results or just voters and administrators.